risgk/digital-synth-pra32-u2/README-PRA32-U2-with-Panel.md

     - VR0 (ADC0): Parameter A
     - VR1 (ADC1): Parameter B
     - VR2 (ADC2): Parameter C for Play (omittable)
-        - Panel Play Pitch in Normal Mode, Seq Pitch Ofst in Step Sequencer Mode
+        - Panel Play Pitch in Normal Mode, Seq Pitch Ofst (Offset) in Step Sequencer Mode
         - To not use this, comment out `#define PRA32_U2_KEY_INPUT_PLAY_KEY_PIN          (20)` in "Digital-Synth-PRA32-U2.ino"
 - NOTE: Using a USB cable with ferrite cores is recommended to prevent ADCs from being affected by USB MIDI communication noise, and UART MIDI control is also recommended